 Apoka Safari Lodge: Apoka Safari Lodge offers views of wild animals at your doorsteps as you are in the middle of beautiful wonders.
 Apoka Safari Lodge has established a heaven experience and class encompassed you in the middle of this African Wild.

 Kidepo Savannah Lodge: Placed on the edge of the park, Kidepo Savannah Lodge offers unparalleled vistas of the expansive Narus Valley, Mount Morungole, and the distant mountain ranges which form the border with Southern Sudan.

 Apoka Rest Camp: The lodge blends in rather than stick out, with 16 self-contained chalets.
-Concerning visitors who choose camping, this park has ‘Do it yourself’ camping grounds, where you have to carry your own tent along with other camping gear.
+Concerning visitors who choose camping, this park has ‘Do it yourself’ camping grounds, where you have to carry your own tent and other camping gear.

 Nga’Moru Wilderness Camp: Nga’Moru is found at Kidepo Valley National Park’s border with amazing views of this isolated savannah and semi-arid escarpment.
 Many wild animals that often visit the camp include Elephants, Lions, Hyenas, Zebras, and Waterbucks.

 The park is situated 320 kilometers north of Kampala, taking you on an exciting drive through the Gulu to Kitgum road in 10 hours.
 Driving to the Park is very rewarding and scenic with a beautiful wilderness.
 However, the road conditions are at times challenging and require 4 wheel drive vehicles (4WD).